scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 The co-existing issues of multi-threaded components together define the *threading composability* of a program module or component.
 A perfectly composable component should be able to function efficiently among other such components without affecting their efficiency.
 The first aspect of building a composable threading system is to avoid creation of an excessive number of software threads, preventing oversubscription.
-A component or a parallel region should not dictate how many threads it needs for execution (*mandatory parallelism*).
+Ideally, a component or a parallel region should not dictate how many threads it needs for execution (*mandatory parallelism*).
 Instead, components or parallel regions essentially expose available parallelism to a runtime library, which in turn can provide control over the number of threads or can automatically coordinate tasks between components and parallel regions and map them onto available software threads (*optional parallelism*).

 1.4.
 Restricting Number of Threads used in Nested Levels